Rishirajbal/Stock_prediction_using-reinforcement_learning/README.md

 after setting up the file structure only run the jupyter notebook.... training and testing results are bad as the model was run on cpu... use gpu
-Some recomended changes in the code-batch size should be increased to 64 or 128 episodes to 1000 and use the full dataset..
+Some recomended changes in the code-

+batch size should be increased to 64 or 128

+episodes to 1000

+and use the full dataset..